Leap Administration#

 • To revoke the invitation for an invitee, click meatball_menu > Revoke invitation in the table on the Project Members tab.

-• To revoke the invitations for multiple invitees simultaneously, perform the following:
+• To revoke the invitations for multiple invitees simultaneously, select the invitees for which to revoke invitations and use Manage Selected multiselect_menu.

 Viewing Member Information#